Pedro Santos (footballer, born 1988): Columbus Crew

+2017 season

 On 7 August 2017, the 29-year-old Santos signed for Columbus Crew as a designated player, for a club record $2.3 million.
 He made his Major League Soccer debut 12 days later, playing 28 minutes in a 1–1 away draw against Orlando City SC.
+He finished his first season with two assists in 14 matches, with the Crew being eliminated in the Eastern Conference Finals by Toronto FC.

+2018 season

-Santos scored his first goal for the team on 24 March 2018, concluding their 3–1 home win over D.C.
+Santos scored his first goal for the team on 24 March 2018, concluding a 3–1 home victory over D.C.
 United.
-It was his only of the season, and he was sent off on 5 May in a goalless draw at Seattle Sounders FC for a kick to Alex Roldan's face.
+It was his only of the campaign, and he was sent off on 5 May in a goalless draw at Seattle Sounders FC for a kick to Alex Roldan's face.
+The Crew would go on to make the playoffs, ultimately losing to the New York Red Bulls in the Conference semi-finals 3–1 on aggregate.

+Asked about his performance throughout the year, Santos replied: "Individually, it was not a poor season but I expect to score more goals.
+I always work for the team and I give my best for the team, to help my teammates.
+I think I had a good season but I was expecting to score more goals, for sure."

+2019 season

-In the 2019 campaign, Santos recorded his best professional figures of 11 goals from 33 games, though the Crew missed the playoffs.
-On 28 July, he scored twice in a 3–2 victory at the New York Red Bulls.
+During the 2019 season, Santos recorded best professional figures of 11 goals from 33 games, while playing both as a winger and stepping in as an attacking midfielder for the injured playmaker Federico Higuaín, who had suffered an anterior cruciate ligament injury.
+On 28 July, he scored twice in a 3–2 away defeat of the New York Red Bulls.
+However, his side would struggle mightily due to injuries across their entire roster and would miss out on the playoffs.

+2020 season

-Santos scored eight goals and assisted seven in 26 matches in 2020 as the side won the MLS Cup for the first time since 2008, making him the first Portuguese to pick up a medal in the tournament.
-He scored an extra-time goal on 30 November in a 2–0 home win over Nashville SC in the Eastern Conference semi-finals, though he missed the final win over Seattle due to a COVID-19 diagnosis.
+Santos moved back to winger for the 2020 season, and scored eight goals and assisted on seven more in 26 matches across all competitions as his team won the MLS Cup for the first time since 2008, making him the first Portuguese player to earn a medal in the tournament; he missed the final against the Seattle Sounders due to a positive COVID-19 diagnosis, however.
 The day after the victory, his contract option for 2021 was exercised.